pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-notes.md

 ### Getting your old notes from Evernote

 One of the great features of Joplin is that you can import notes from Evernote.
-The caveat is that the imported Markdown files will not have sensible filenames&mdash;but this is still better than manually copying and pasting each note individually.
+The caveat is that the imported Markdown files will not have sensible filenames&mdash;but this is still better than manually copying and pasting each note.

 To export each notebook from Evernote:

-1. Right click a notebook in the left nav and select Export notes
+1. In Evernote, right click a notebook in the left nav and select **Export notes**.
    ![Export notes menu](../img/joplin-export-notes.png)
 2. Export the notebook as an ENEX file.
    ![Export notes dialog](../img/joplin-notebook-enex.png)
-3. In Joplin, go to File > Import and import the notebook as Markdown.
+3. In Joplin, go to **File > Import** and import the notebook as Markdown.
    ![Import notes menu](../img/joplin-import-enex.png)
-4. You can then export the notebook as Markdown from Joplin into the folder where you have decided to store your notes.
+4. If you wish, you can then export the notebook as Markdown from Joplin into the folder where you have decided to store your notes.
    ![Export Markdown menu](../img/joplin-export-markdown.png)

 ## Typora